sschaetz/aura/thoughts/channel.md

 Channel
 =======

+A channel gives access to one specific block of memory, not a set of blocks.
+For each block of memory a special channel has to be created.
+Channels can also be constructed without a block of memory - in this case the channel takes care of the allocation.

 * CUDA, seldom access, buffer provided, register host possible: register host, do DMA, no separate buffer on device
 * CUDA, frequent access, buffer provided, register host possible: